-Polarization, glass-ceilings, lack of representation, voting for the lesser of two evils, spoilers, mud-slinging, inflated influence of money in politics, entrenched fat cats in smoke filled back rooms, two party domination.
+Polarization, glass-ceilings, lack of representation, lack of diversity, voting for the lesser of two evils, spoilers, mud-slinging, inflated influence of money in politics, corruption, two-party domination.

-You name it, it's either caused by or compounded by "Choose-One-Only" Voting.
+You name it, it's either caused by or compounded by "Choose-One" Plurality Voting.

-Vote-Splitting: Vote-splitting is a phenomenon where like-minded voters are split between two or more similar candidates, often causing both to lose to a less preferred candidate.
-Vote-splitting is common in Choose-One voting, and may occur in Ranked Choice voting elections with multiple viable candidates.
+Vote-Splitting: Vote-splitting is a phenomenon where like-minded voters end up split between two or more similar candidates, often causing both to lose to a candidate who was less preferred than either.
+Vote-splitting is common in Choose-One voting, and also occur in Ranked Choice voting elections with multiple viable candidates.
 Voting methods like STAR Voting and Approval Voting, which allow voters to assign an independent measure of support to each candidate, are immune to vote-splitting.

 Spoiler Effect: The "Spoiler Effect" is a phenomenon caused by vote-splitting where a losing candidate, or "Spoiler," draws votes away from a candidate who would have otherwise won.
 The election is "Spoiled," if it elects a candidate who was less preferred, or even one who was opposed by a majority of voters.
 The Spoiler Effect is common in Choose One voting and can still occur in Ranked Choice voting elections.
 Famous examples of spoilers include Green Party candidate Ralph Nader and Independent Ross Perot.
 The most well known example of a spoiled election in a Ranked Choice election was the 2009 mayoral race in Burlington, Vermont.

 The Root of the Problem: Vote-Splitting and the Spoiler Effect